jredimer2/CMCTest/Readme.txt

 I found the stable version is from year 2017, version 3.5.1 .
 Please download this version.
 Also download Selenium Support 3.5.1

 Logging:
 This uses the package SeleniumLog from NuGet.
 It is an Open Source logging I developed some years ago for Selenium Webdriver.
+The log.txt is in the Output folder, Debug or Release.

+Unit Test Framework:
+I did not have time to create a NUnit test so in this test the Test Runner is the Main() console program.
+Ideally though Selenium tests should be created in one of the well-known
+Unit Test frameworks, for ease of integration with third party tools such as SpecFlow, TFS, Jenkins, etc.